What Matters When Cotraining Robot Manipulation Policies

 Acknowledgments

-We thank the EgoExo4D team for providing the dataset and calibration data.
-We also thank all data collectors and annotators who contributed to the robot demonstration dataset.
+We thank the EgoExo4D team for providing the original dataset and calibration data.
 This work was supported in part by [funding sources to be added].

 BibTeX